Water Supply for Building Permits and Subdivision Approvals

 - Documentation from the Snohomish Health District (likely to be engineered drawings) approving an alternative potable water source, other than a permit exempt well; or

 - Declaration of intent to use a permit-exempt well.
 This could be verbal or written confirmation, or may be a ‘start card’ from Ecology, or a well log from the Health District.
-Permit exempt wells are now regulated differently depending upon which Water Resource Inventory Area (WRIA) the well will be located in.
+In addition to requirements regulated by Ecology and the Health District which continue to apply, permit exempt wells are now regulated differently by the county depending upon which Water Resource Inventory Area (WRIA) the well will be located in.
 See details below:

 WRIA-specific requirements for permit exempt wells (Find your WRIA)

 If you are located in: